 Locke is also a nominalist about the referents of abstract ideas.
-General terms refer to abstract ideas, but abstract ideas are not real.
+General terms stand for to abstract ideas, but abstract ideas do not correspond to anything in the world.

 Universality does not belong to things themselves, which are all of them particular in their existence, even those words and ideas which in their signification are general.
 When therefore we quit particulars, the generals that rest are only creatures of our own making, their general nature being nothing but the capacity they are put into by the understanding of signifying or representing many particulars.
 For the signification they have is nothing but a relation that, by the mind of man, is added to them (III.IIII.11, AW 379a).